2025ab05263/2025ab05263_ML_Assignment_2/README.md

 ## a.
 Problem Statement

-Customer churn refers to the situation where customers stop using a company’s services.
+Customer churn refers to the situation where customers stop using a company's services.
 Predicting churn is important for businesses as retaining existing customers is more cost-effective than acquiring new ones.

-The objective of this project is to build, evaluate, and compare multiple machine learning classification models to predict whether a customer will churn or not based on historical customer data.
-An interactive Streamlit web application is developed to demonstrate predictions and compare model performance.

 ---